COVID-HLA/wgsHLAfiltR/README.md

 v0.3.0 (February 9, 2021)

 ***
-The *wgsHLAfilteR* R package extracts reads that map to classical HLA loci (HLA-A, -C, -B, -DRB1, -DRB3/4/5, -DQA1, -DQB1, -DPA1 and -DPB1) from paired or individual whole-genome or whole-exome sequencing (WGS/WES) fastg.gz files, and writes a new set of fastq.gz files that contain reads that map to the classical HLA loci.
+The *wgsHLAfilteR* R package extracts reads that map to classical HLA loci (HLA-A, -C, -B, -DRB1, -DRB3/4/5, -DQA1, -DQB1, -DPA1 and -DPB1) from paired or individual whole-genome or whole-exome sequencing (WGS/WES) fastg.gz files, and writes a new set of fastq.gz files that contain reads that map to the classical HLA loci (using hg19 coordinates).

 The package was developed for use with the [HLA|COVID-19 Database](https://database-hlacovid19.org)'s [Omixon CLI Explore Genotyping Portal](https://database-hlacovid19.org/shiny/Omixon-Genotyping-Portal/), with the aim of minimizing FASTQ upload time and read processing time.